The grant cycle for the Heritage Investment Grant is closed. The next cycle will open in spring 2019.

 - A budget worksheet template (Excel document) has been created.
 Grant applications must use this form.
 Click here to download the budget worksheet template.

-- A PDF version of the application and guidelines is available as a reference.
+- A PDF version of the 2018 guidelines is available as a reference.
 Click here to download the PDF.

-- First-time applicants are required to contact BNHA Grants Administrator Paula Hankins before submitting an application.
+- First-time applicants are required to contact BNHA Grants Administrator Danielle Walter-Davis before submitting an application.
+All applicants are invited to a grant information session held in spring 2019.

 - The new online process has strict word limits.
 Take a look at this primer on tips for writing with brevity and clarity.